Astros vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros have played as the favorite in eight of their past 10 games and have won five of those contests.
+- The Astros have played as the favorite in eight of their past 10 games and have gone 5-3 in those contests.

 - When it comes to hitting the over, the Astros and their opponents are 5-5-0 in their last 10 games with a total.

-- The Astros have a record of 4-4-0 ATS over their last 10 games.
+- The Astros have five wins against the spread in their last eight chances.

 Astros Betting Records & Stats

-- The Astros are 22-17 in games they were favored on the moneyline (winning 56.4% of those games).
+- The Astros have compiled a 23-17 record in games they were listed as the moneyline favorite (winning 57.5% of those games).

-- Houston has gone 10-4 (winning 71.4% of its games) when it has played as moneyline favorites of -190 or shorter.
+- In games it has played as moneyline favorites with odds of -135 or shorter, Houston has a 20-13 record (winning 60.6% of its games).

-- Based on this game's moneyline, the Astros' implied win probability is 65.5%.
+- Based on this contest's moneyline, the Astros have an implied win probability of 57.4%.

-- Houston has played in 55 games with set over/under, and have combined with opponents to go over the total 27 times (27-27-1).
+- Houston has combined with opponents to hit the over on the total 27 times this season for a 27-28-1 record against the over/under.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.